 Unsure if your stock is QSBS?
 Check your potential eligibility here.

 As a holder of qualified small business stock (QSBS) it is important to know what steps to take not only when you report the Section 1202 exclusion on your taxes but also when the QSBS is issued. … Read More

 Navigating the tax code is tricky with just one Section but adding a second is a whole other ball game.
 The good news is that there is nothing that changes when reporting a traditional Section 1202 gain as opposed to a Section 1202 gain from a Section … Read More

 Already a taxpayer needs to tread lightly when reporting a Section 1202 gain from the sale of QSBS on their tax return, but reporting a Section 1045 rollover(s) can throw a curveball at their tax accountant.
 The same as a normal QSBS transaction the taxpayer needs to … Read More

-The Internal Revenue Service (IRS) does not require the taxpayer to provide any documentation when electing the Section 1202 capital gains tax exclusion on the sale of QSBS, but the IRS does require documentation in the case of an audit.
-Section 1202 can be thought of as … Read More
+Just because the Internal Revenue Service (IRS) does not require the taxpayer to provide any documentation when electing the Section 1202 capital gains tax exclusion on the sale of QSBS, does not mean that you don't want to have your documentation in order.